-On his deathbed, it was said, Adrian retracted his suspension order, though there were some who disbelieved even the sworn testimony of the Cardinals that it was not true.
+On his deathbed, it was said, Adrian retracted his suspension order; and there were some who disbelieved even the sworn testimony of the Cardinals that the reported event was not true.
 The Cardinals wrote out a formal declaration, which they all signed and sealed.
 Nonetheless disbelief continued.
 Death finally claimed Adrian V on August 18, after a reign of thirty-nine days (Other sources claim that it was August 15, after a reign of 35 days).
 Pope Adrian V (Fieschi) was buried in Viterbo, in the Church of S. Francesco [Fra Salimbene, Chronica, p.
-269; Cristofori, 137-185).
+269; Cristofori, 137-185].

 The Brother of Mateo de Romano: Monumenti storici publicati dalla R. Deputazione Veneta di storia patria.
 Serie terza.
 Cronache e diarii, Vol. II.
 Antiche Cronache Veronesi (Venezia 1890), pp. 409-469 "Annales Veronenses"